juice-shop/pwning-juice-shop/part2/leakage.md

 ### Provoke an error that is not very gracefully handled

-The OWASP Juice Shop is quite forgiving when it comes to bad input, broken requests or other failure situations.
-It is just not very good at handling errors properly.
+The OWASP Juice Shop is quite _forgiving_ when it comes to bad input, broken requests or other failure situations.
+It is just not very sophisticated at _handling_ errors properly.
 You can harvest a lot of interesting information from error messages that contain too much information.
 Sometimes you will even see error messages that should not be visible at all.

 #### Hints